mounikarevanuru/obesity-prediction/README.md

 ## Introduction
 This project addresses the critical challenge of obesity classification by predicting obesity levels using machine learning.
 Obesity is a global public health issue that significantly increases the risk of chronic diseases such as diabetes, cardiovascular conditions, and certain cancers.
 Early prediction of obesity levels can facilitate timely interventions and promote healthier lifestyles, ultimately reducing the burden on healthcare systems.
 The dataset comprises a variety of demographic and lifestyle features including gender, age, height, weight, family history of overweight, dietary habits, physical activity, and more.
 By leveraging these features, the project aims to accurately classify individuals into different obesity categories.
-To achieve this, we will implement and compare several classification algorithms:
+To achieve this, we will implement and compare three classification algorithms:
 - **Logistic Regression**
 - **Support Vector Machines (SVM)**
 - **Decision Trees**